Employment and Training

 Health literacy

-Women's cancer/Uterus disease/Premenstrual syndrome/Dysmenorrhea/Menopause in men and women/ Infertility treatment and egg freezing/ Male menopause
+Menopause in men and women / Fertility treatment and egg freezing / Male menopause

-We co-sponsor seminars with other companies that take menopause, a common symptom for both men and women, as a starting point, and mix in panel discussions by outside experts and management.
-A wide range of employees, regardless of gender or age, participated in the seminars, and surveys showed that approximately 90% of the participants were satisfied with the results.
+In FY2022, we co-sponsored a seminar with other companies that took menopause, a common symptom shared by many men and women, as a starting point, and mixed it with a panel discussion by outside experts and management.
+A wide range of employees, regardless of gender or age, participated.

 Exercise and diet